MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ## Extend an existing Teams message extension app to Outlook

-The process to extend your Teams message extension app to Outlook involves the following steps:
+To extend your Teams message extension app to Outlook, ensure the following:

 > [!div class="checklist"]
 >